Skip to content

 In other words, rater management separates how logic is built from how it’s operated.

-Rater Management Workflow Diagram
+Rater Management Diagram 2

 One governed rater, executed everywhere: